giomasce/mmpp/README.md

 Beside the standard C++17 library, the code depends on the Boost collection of libraries.
-If you use `webmmpp` you will also need libmicrohttpd and the TypeScript to JavaScript transpiler.
+If you use `webmmpp` you will also need libmicrohttpd and the TypeScript to JavaScript transpiler `tsc`.
 If you use the proving routines depending on Z3, you will also need libz3.
-In any case, you need qmake to generate the build script.
+In any case, you need `qmake` to generate the build script.

 You can customize the build by editing the file `mmpp.pro`.
 At this point it is not possible to install `mmpp`: you need to run it from